Consult your staff

 - how people are selected for redundancy

 You must consider and respond to any suggestions made by employees.
-You can reject any ideas you don’t think are reasonable but you should explain why.
+You can reject any ideas you do not think are reasonable but you should explain why.
 It’s important to document all discussions and the reasons for your decisions.

-You won’t always be able to avoid redundancies but by working with employees you’ll often be able to save jobs and come away with a better idea of how your business can plan for the future.
+You might not always be able to avoid redundancies but by working with employees you’ll often be able to save jobs and come away with a better idea of how your business can plan for the future.

 What information to share